Last updated on .

 Sultan Ahmed Complex

-The Blue Mosque was the focal point of the Sultan Ahmed Complex (Sultan Ahmed Külliyesi).
-In addition to the mosque, there was a madrasa, hospital, guesthouse, soup kitchen, hamam, primary school, bazaar, and the Tomb of Ahmed I. Only the madrasa, primary school, tomb, and bazaar survive today.
-The hospital, guesthouse, and soup kitchen were demolished to make way for the Marmara University Rectorate while the hamam is partially ruined.
+The Blue Mosque was the centerpiece of the Sultan Ahmed Complex (Sultan Ahmed Külliyesi).
+In addition to the mosque, the complex once included a madrasa, hospital, guesthouse, soup kitchen, hamam, primary school, bazaar, and the Tomb of Ahmed I. Today, only the madrasa, primary school, tomb, and bazaar remain.
+The hospital, guesthouse, and soup kitchen were demolished to make way for the Marmara University Rectorate, while the hamam now stands partially in ruins.
 The Tomb of Ahmed I is covered in a separate post.

 Tomb of Ahmed I in Sultanahmet, Istanbul, Turkey